ahelal/kitchen-ansiblepush/README.md

 [![Gem Downloads](http://ruby-gem-downloads-badge.herokuapp.com/kitchen-ansiblepush?type=total&color=brightgreen)](https://rubygems.org/gems/kitchen-ansiblepush)
 [![Build Status](https://travis-ci.org/ahelal/kitchen-ansiblepush.svg?branch=master)](https://travis-ci.org/ahelal/kitchen-ansiblepush)

-A test-kitchen plugin that adds the support for ansible in push mode
+A test-kitchen plugin that adds the support for ansible in push mode i.e. normal mode :)

 ## Intro
 This kitchen plugin adds ansible as a provisioner in push mode.
-Ansible will run from your host rather than run from guest machines.
+Ansible will run from your host rather than run from guest instance(s).
+That also means your code will not be copied to guest.

+It is designed to just simply work with minimum configuration.
+Just run as you would normaly do.

 ## How to install